Do you need help drafting a family loan agreement?

 29,458

-The bank of mum and dad (BOMAD) is the phrase used when children are borrowing money from family to buy a house, however lending money can be from anyone in the family including grandparents and siblings.
+"Bank of mum and dad" is a phrase used when children are borrowing money from family to buy a house, but lending money from a family member can also include grandparents and siblings.

-We will answer each of these and explain how to work around problems when borrowing money from family to buy a house.
-What is most important is that you have a written loan agreement between family members to protect both the borrower and the lender.
+In this article, we explain how to work around problems when borrowing money from family to buy a house.
+If you're not getting a mortgage from a traditional lender and using the money from a family loan instead, this counts as a private mortgage from a family member.
+In these situations, what is most important is that you have a written loan agreement between family members to protect both the borrower and the lender.

-Home ownership can last for a long time and relationships can change, the lender may need the money back and there may even be an argument over whether it was a loan in the first place, or whether it was a gift.
-We draft loan agreements at affordable prices so get in contact if you need our help.
+Homeownership can last for a long time, and relationships can change.
+The lender may need the money back and there may even be an argument over whether it was a loan in the first place or a gift.

 Is the loan a Regulated Mortgage Contract?

-When borrowing money from family, where the loan is secured over land and there is an interest rate of 2% or more, then the obligations of the lender are more onerous such as:
+When borrowing money from family, where the loan is secured over land, and there is a minimum interest rate of 2% or more, then the obligations of the lender are more onerous such as:

 • Using a Consumer Credit Act compliant loan agreement